SwetaP18/task-management-system/README.md

 ### `mvn spring-boot:run`

 Runs the server\
-at [http://localhost:9080](http://localhost:9080) to view it in your browser.
+at [http://localhost:9080](http://localhost:9080) to access/consume it from application.

 ### Available Endpoints